 It’s not a bad idea to hire a trademark lawyer to help you with this if you can afford one.

-You might also want to check foreign language websites to make sure your name doesn’t mean something negative in another language if you are going to be reaching that target market.
+Do not forget to check foreign language websites to make sure your name doesn’t mean something negative in another language if you are going to be reaching that target market.

-You may have heard the apocryphal story of Chevy selling a car in Latin America that was named “Nova,” which can be translated in Spanish into “no go.”
+Why?
+Well. you may have heard the apocryphal story of Chevy selling a car in Latin America that was named “Nova,” which can be translated in Spanish into “no go.”
 The car sold just fine, despite the urban legend of it being a total failure.
 Still, it’s a good idea to check other languages.

 2. Design a Logo